Understanding Electrolytic Cells

 Current Efficiency

 Current efficiency measures the efficiency of the electrolysis process in converting electrical energy into chemical energy.
-It is influenced by factors such as electrode materials, electrolyte composition, and operating conditions.
+It is influenced by factors such as electrode materials, electrolyte composition, temperature, and current density.
+A lower current efficiency indicates losses due to side reactions or other inefficiencies.

 Applications